juliorodrigues97/cyclistic-case-study/README.md

 **Implication:** Promote membership at leisure/tourist hotspots.

 ### 7️⃣ Vehicle Type Usage
-Electric bikes most used, followed by classic bikes, then e-scooters Casuals take longer trips across all vehicle types **Implication:** Conversion focus should remain on behavior patterns rather than bike type.
+Electric bikes most used, followed by classic bikes, then e-scooter Casuals take longer trips across all vehicle types **Implication:** Conversion focus should remain on behavior patterns rather than bike type.